osifojohn/edu-tech-vuejs/README.md

 # **Edu-Tech Frontend**

+Learned Vue from scratch in just four days and got hands-on experience with it.
 This project is a dynamic, responsive web application for an education platform, built using **Vue 3**, **TypeScript**, **TailwindCSS**, and **Pinia** for state management.
 The application interacts with a mock API to fetch and display course data, ensuring a seamless user experience.

 ## **Table of Contents**